25prabhu10/notes/docs/Languages/C-Sharp/Logging.md

 ## Create Logs

 1. Create a logger, `ILogger<AboutModel>`, which uses a log category of the fully qualified name of the type `AboutModel`.
-The log category is a string that is associated with each log.
+The log category is a string that is associated with each log

 2. Call `LogInformation` to log at the Information level.
-The Log level indicates the severity of the logged event.
+The Log level indicates the severity of the logged event

 ```cs
 public class AboutModel : PageModel